arshiasharma1712/Community_Services_Website/README.md

 The goal of the project was to design a centralized platform where families could easily discover activities, support groups, and services available locally.

 ## What I Worked On
-- designed the overall concept and structure of the platform
+- Designed the overall concept and structure of the platform
-- researched local programs and resources for families with special needs
+- Researched local programs and resources for families with special needs
-- created a prototype layout to improve accessibility and discoverability
+- Created a prototype layout to improve accessibility and discoverability
-- explored ways to organize information so families can easily find support services
+- Explored ways to organize information so families can easily find support services

 ## Technologies
 - HTML